violetavivi/violetavivi.github.io/_pages/about.md

   - /about.html
 ---

-:wave: I am a PhD student at [IFISC](https://ifisc.uib-csic.es/en/) (Institute for Cross-Disciplinary Physics and Complex Systems), Spain.
+:wave: I am a postdoctoral fellow at Doñana Biological Station, Spain, studying the variation of ecological interactions.
 <p style="text-align: justify">
 My research has focused, so far, on ecological and social systems within an ecological framework.
-The main objective of my thesis is to study how interactions influence the diversity and stability of ecological systems.
+The main objective of my thesis was to study how interactions influence the diversity and stability of ecological systems.
 To do so, I have used a range of different tools from agent-based models to nonlinear ODEs and, primarily, Network Science.
  </p>
 You can find a surely outdated CV [here](http://violetavivi.github.io/files/myCV.pdf).